Best Things to Do

 8. Sip, savour and soak up the local wine scene

 Winter is the perfect season to explore Inverloch’s award-winning wine country.
-Settle in by the fire at Dirty Three Wines, where bold Pinot, hearty meatballs, and warming mulled wine make it hard to leave.
+Settle in by the fire at Dirty Three Wines, where bold Pinot, and local cheese platters make it hard to leave.
 Or soak in the stunning views and relaxed vibes at Harman Wines, known for their rustic wood-fired pizzas, tapas platters and handcrafted drops.
 Check for week end local live music to really make your visit memorable.

 Want to make a day of it?
 Grab a group and book a tour with Gallivanting Gippsland—they’ll take care of the driving so you can simply sip, savour and enjoy.
 From intimate cellar door chats with the winemakers to discovering your new favourite vintage, Inverloch’s wine scene is a must-experience this winter.